-There are no other assets that the Company considers to be impaired at December 31, 2019 and 2018, except as disclosed in Note 5.
+There are no assets that the Company considers to be impaired at December 31, 2019 and 2018.

 15. LEASES

 A-B. According to the Agreement between the Company and UHS (see Note 10), operating leases for the rental of office facilities and equipment are the responsibility of UHS.
 Fees associated with the lease agreements are included as a component of the Company's management fee.